On North Carolina’s list of wonderful places, Asheville is among the top contenders!

 Last fall, we took our first ever fall camping trip there and LOVED it.
-We knew that we had to come back in the summer to truly appreciate everything that Asheville and it’s surrounding areas have to offer.
+We knew that we had to come back in the summer to truly appreciate everything that Asheville has to offer.

 Asheville is notoriously expensive.
 It’s population has exploded and tourism has increased exponentially over the past couple of years.
 So, when I started looking around for hotels, I was floored by how much they cost!

-For mid-range hotels (Best Western, Holiday Inn, Wyndham, etc.) we were looking at $180+ per night.
+For mid-range hotels (Best Western, Holiday Inn, Wyndham, etc.) we were looking at $240+ per night on the weekend.
 Which I just wasn’t willing to spend.
 Luckily, we don’t mind camping, in fact we looked forward to it!

 I found an amazing campground just east of the city that is perfect for summer camping in Asheville.
 Seriously, there is so much to do at this little campground and it is so beautiful that you don’t even need to leave it to enjoy your mountain getaway.

 The weather is perfect for summer camping in Asheville.
 Seriously, we couldn’t have asked for better temperatures.
 We were there the last weekend of June and the highs were around 85 degrees, with lows in the mid-60s.

 It was warm enough to swim, but not sweltering hot.
 It was also cool enough at night to sit comfortably around the fire.
 I recommend bringing shorts, t-shirts, and a light jacket or sweater for the evening.

 It’s Good For You